Cats love to snuggle into

 BATH TOWEL CAVE COVER

 I use a bath towel to cover most of my caves, but you can use anything else you have around that’s appropriate.
-The idea is to drape the towel over the front of the cave and to cover the top and part of the sizes as well.
+The idea is to drape the towel over the front of the cave and to cover the top and part of the sides as well.

 The cover serves these functions: